emmaritcey/CISC867Project/README.md

 ## Data Preparation and Preprocessing
 Download the [AOLP](http://aolpr.ntust.edu.tw/lab/) datasets.<br>

-The plates char need to be converted to pure number format<br>
+The plates char need to be converted to pure number format.<br>

-All the image files and label files can be saved in npy files<br>
+To extract just the license plate from the AOLP images, run: python plate_extractor1.py or python plate_extractor2.py To obtain .npy files which contain the label data and image data in pure number format to use for training and testing, run python prepare_npy_datafile_for_AOLP_AC.py, python prepare_npy_datafile_for_AOLP_LE.py, and python prepare_npy_datafile_for_AOLP_RP.py.
+This will save the label and image .npy files in the data directory as shown below:
 <pre>
 ├── data
 │     ├── AOLP_AC_plate_images.npy